LinkedIn is a goldmine filled with your ideal clients. To mine those prospects, all you need to do is tap into the power of LinkedIn Advanced Search.

 - Custom Lists – search through a specific list of leads you have saved to further refine the list.

 Sales Navigator adds more power to your prospecting ability with highly targeted search filters.
 Sales Navigator is designed to help you find and connect with the right people and companies you want to do business with.

 Along with the expanded search filters, Sales Navigator offers:

-- Lead Recommendations– based on the types of prospects you are targeting, LinkedIn will recommend other prospects similar to your initial targets.
-This saves you time by delivering targeted prospects right to you.
+- Lead Recommendations – based on the types of prospects you are targeting, LinkedIn will recommend other prospects similar to your initial targets, saving you time.
+Your targeted prospects will be delivered right to you.

-Upgrading to LinkedIn’s Sales Navigator might be right for you if you want to tap into the social selling potential of LinkedIn and build a targeted network full of potential prospects.
+Upgrading to LinkedIn’s Sales Navigator might be right for you if you want to tap into the lead generation and social selling potential of LinkedIn and build a targeted network full of potential prospects.